jeremyldavis87/gen-ai-reusable/README.md

 This service uses fine-tuned language models to accurately classify content across multiple dimensions.
 It supports both single-label and multi-label classification, with confidence scores for each category.

-**AWS Integration:** Utilizes Amazon Comprehend for initial content analysis, stores classification models and taxonomies in Amazon S3, and uses Amazon DynamoDB for classification results and metadata.

 **Use Cases:**
 - Content moderation for user-generated content platforms
 - Automatic tagging and categorization of articles and documents